UniversalScientificTechnologies/xDOS_doc/AIRDOS/index.md

 {: .highlight }
 For those interested in acquiring AIRDOS detectors, you are encouraged to reach out for a detailed offer.
 Contact UST via email at sale@ust.cz to learn more about the availability and purchasing options of these advanced radiation detectors.

+## AIRDOS04: The Latest Innovation in Radiation Detector Series

+AIRDOS04 is the cutting-edge model in our AIRDOS series, specifically designed for measuring radiation on aircraft.
+This detector incorporates advanced technology to ensure accurate readings in the unique environmental conditions found aboard airplanes.
+It represents a significant step forward in our efforts to provide comprehensive radiation monitoring solutions in aviation.

+More information about AIRDOS04 you cat check [here](./AIRDOS04.md).